 Thimithi, or firewalking, is stranger than it sounds.
-Devotees walk on a bed of hot wood to impress the goddess Draupadi, hoping that she will in return fulfil their hopes.
+Devotees walk on a bed of hot wood to impress the goddess Draupadi, hoping that she will in return fulfill their hopes.
 This weird ritual is associated with an event in Mahabharata, where Draupadi had to walk a bed of fire, ultimately proving her innocence.
 As strange as it sounds, this festival is also celebrated by the South Indian community in Sri Lanka, Singapore, Malaysia, Mauritius et al.

 2. Thaipusam, Tamil Nadu - bizarre body piercings

 Celebrated on the full moon night of the Tamil month Thai, Thaipusam commemorates the occasion when Parvati gave Murugan a vel or a spear, so he could kill the evil demon, Soorapadman.
-After almost a 48-day fast, many devotees pierce their bodies with hooks, skewers and spears.
+After almost a 48-day fast, many devotees pierce their bodies with hooks, skewers, and spears.
 These devotees are sworn to celibacy and practice silence during this period.
 It is said that they reach a different level of high and don't feel the excruciating pain.

 3. Garudan Thookkam, Kerala - hanging on hooks like an eagle

-Literally translated as ‘eagle hanging’, Garudan Thookkam is a weird festival in Kerala that is celebrated for the goddess Kali.
+Literally translated as ‘eagle hanging’, Garudan Thookkam is a weird festival in Kerala that is celebrated by the goddess Kali.
 Firstly, a vibrant dance is performed by devotees clad in a garuda costume.
 Later, they hang themselves on a hook, making them positioned like eagles.
 They are then paraded through the city.
 This is done because Vishnu had sent an eagle to Kali to quench her thirst after killing the demon, Darika.
 Off late, the hanging of hooks is not carried out.
 People celebrate with dances and performances that narrate the story.

 4. Lath Mar Holi, Barsana, Uttar Pradesh - beating up men with sticks